 - [1] For an association in which both ends are typed by blocks, the number of ends must be exactly two. - [2] The number of ends of a connector owned by a block must be exactly two.
 (In SysML, a binding connector is not typed by an association, so this constraint is not implied entirely by the preceding constraint.) - [3] In the UML metamodel on which SysML is built, any instance of the Property metaclass that is typed by a block (a Class with the "block" stereotype applied) and which is owned by an Association may not have a name and may not be defined as a navigable owned end of the association.
 (While the Property has a "name" property as defined by its NamedElement superclass, the value of the "name" property, which is optional, must be missing.) - [4] In the UML metamodel on which SysML is built, a Property that is typed by a block must be defined as an end of an association.
-(An inverse end of this association, whether owned by another block or the association itself, must always be present so there is always a metamodel element to record the inverse multiplicity of the reference.)

-- [5] The following constraint under Section 9.3.6, "Connector" in the UML 2 Superstructure Specification is removed by SysML: "[3] The ConnectableElements attached as roles to each ConnectorEnd owned by a Connector must be roles of the Classifier that owned the Connector, or they must be ports of such roles." - [6] If the aggregation attribute of a property owned by a SysML block is equal to "composite" or "shared," then the type of the property must be a block. - [7] Within an instance of a SysML Block, the values of any property with composite aggregation (aggregation = composite) must not contain the block in any of its own properties that also have composite aggregation, or within any unbroken chain of properties that all have composite aggregation.
-(Within an instance of a SysML Block, the instances of properties with composite aggregation must form an acyclic graph.)
+(An inverse end of this association, whether owned by another block or the association itself, must always be present so there is always a metamodel element to record the inverse multiplicity of the reference.) - [5] The following constraint under Section 9.3.6, "Connector" in the UML 2 Superstructure Specification is removed by SysML: "[3] The ConnectableElements attached as roles to each ConnectorEnd owned by a Connector must be roles of the Classifier that owned the Connector, or they must be ports of such roles." - [6] If a property owned by a SysML Block or SysML ValueType is typed by a UML DataType or SysML ValueType, then the aggregation attribute of the property must be "composite." - [7] Within an instance of a SysML Block, the values of any property with composite aggregation (aggregation = composite) must not contain the block in any of its own properties that also have composite aggregation, or within any unbroken chain of properties that all have composite aggregation.
+(Within an instance of a SysML Block, the instances of properties with composite aggregation must form an acyclic graph.) - [8] Any classifier which specializes a Block must also have the Block stereotype applied.